Sh1v4nk/WD-Club/README.md

 5. **Check for Conflicts**:

 - In case of any merge conflicts, resolve them carefully without overwriting others' work.
 If unsure, ask for help from your group or instructor.

-## Guidelines

-- **Do not edit other group's folders or files.** Each group should only work within their own folder.
-- Ensure your code is properly tested before committing.
-- Push your code frequently to avoid large merge conflicts.
-- When creating new files or directories, ensure they are placed in the correct section and group folders.
-- **Documentation**: If your code requires additional explanations or instructions, include a README file within your group folder to provide context for your contributions.
-- If you encounter issues or need clarification, feel free to reach out to the repository manager or the instructor.

-Let's maintain a clean and collaborative environment.
-Happy coding!